What Kind of Person Would Join a Sex Cult?

 It’s important to remember how NXIVM represented itself with these courses that were going to improve your career, essentially, so they recruited a lot of people who were in the acting industry, and especially young women, so it became very, very popular.
 Thousands of people took their courses, which allowed people to think, This must be okay, my friends have done it, this actress is part of it, etc. We’re often motivated by peer pressure, so NXIVM recruiters were very, very good at what they did in luring these unsuspecting people into their courses.
 Of course some of the people gained some good skills from it, but as with most cult groups, the recruiters would then target certain people to bring further and further into the inner circle.
 Over time, a lot of these women in particular — though men were also involved — became very dedicated, and started going to upper-level sessions, following all the rules, believing that Raniere was this godlike person, and it kind of went on from there.

 If you join because you want career skills, how do they get you to the place where you agree to be branded, like the women in D.O.S. were?The so-called secret sorority, D.O.S. targeted certain individuals to be part of that.
 They had already set up these slavelike relationships, and again, a lot has to do with peer pressure, and being convinced by someone you trust that this is the way to go.
 Peer pressure is often underestimated in terms of how much influence it has on people.
-So if you trusted Allison Mack, or Sarah Edmundson, who was one of the biggest recruiters — and who was one of the first people to blow the whistle, actually — you sort of went along with it, even though you might have had a lot of hesitation and trepidation.
+So if you trusted Allison Mack, or Sarah Edmondson, who was one of the biggest recruiters — and who was one of the first people to blow the whistle, actually — you sort of went along with it, even though you might have had a lot of hesitation and trepidation.
 You were surrounded by people who were telling you, “This is what’s good for you, I’ve done this, it’s fine, come along.”
 And then of course eventually people were expected to turn over these items of collateral, which made it harder and harder to say no, because you were afraid they would release this [personal] information.

 This reminds me of the Stanford prison experiment, and I think I’m almost more creeped out by those women recruiters than Raniere.
 Which is probably indicative of some messed-up gendered thinking on my part.